 3. Is it easy to find love in Switzerland?

 Dating is hard anywhere, but if you are not familiar with local customs, it can be even more difficult in Switzerland.
 The Swiss are not particularly romantic and certainly do not indulge in public displays of affection.
 But, they do take love seriously.
-Because it is a reserved society, people here like to take their time to get to know people.
-In addition, it is far easier for expats in Switzerland to meet people and date in bigger cities like Zürich and Geneva.
+Because it is a reserved society, the Swiss like to take their time to get to know you.
+It is easier for expats in Switzerland to meet people and date in bigger cities like Zurich and Geneva.
 Happily, the Swiss are open to dating foreigners – 36% of the country’s marriages in 2019 were between a local citizen and an expat!

 Getting serious with your Swiss partner?
 You might expect to move in with them and even have children, but marriage might not be on the cards.
 This is because the Swiss are growing ever-more hesitant to marry and are divorcing in increasing numbers.
-In fact, in 2019, there was a 6% decrease in marriages from the previous year, while the number of divorces increased by 0.4% in the same year.
-Furthermore, while Switzerland has made major strides in securing LGBTQ+ rights, Swiss voters will decide in 2021 whether to legalize same-sex marriage.
+In fact, in 2019, there was a 6% decrease in marriages from the previous year.
+The number of divorces increased by 0.4% in the same year.
+While Switzerland has made major strides in securing LGBTQ+ rights, Swiss voters will decide in 2021 whether to legalize same-sex marriage.
 The Swiss government recognized same-sex unions in 2007.